Asbestos in the Military

 - Patching compounds

 Many of these contaminated items are still around today, making them an ever-present hazard for men and women serving in the military.
-The danger is heightened for roles like construction or plumbing that have to maintain and repair buildings and equipment.
+Construction or plumbing roles have a higher risk for exposure since workers must maintain and repair buildings and equipment.

 The Dangers of Prolonged Exposure to Veterans

 Veterans and Mesothelioma

-There are only 3,300 cases of mesothelioma diagnosed every year.
+Doctors diagnose approximately 3,300 cases of mesothelioma every year.
 One-third of these cases are veterans.
 This is due to the number of men and women who lived and worked in areas heavily polluted with asbestos.
-In instances where the toxic fibers have been disturbed, microscopic barbs can easily be inhaled.
+When circumstances disturb the toxic fibers, those nearby can easily inhale their microscopic barbs.
 They settle in the mesothelium, the protective layer around organs in the chest and abdomen, and create friction.
 These thorn-like fibers can then create scars that can grow and develop into cancerous cells.

 The most common form, pleural mesothelioma, affects the pleural lining of the lungs.
 This is the easiest area for the harmful fibers to reach.
 It’s rarer (but still possible) for the microscopic fibers to make their way to the abdomen (peritoneal mesothelioma), or the heart (pericardial mesothelioma).

 Other Related Diseases Veterans May Suffer From

 Despite how rare mesothelioma is, it’s the best-known disease that results from prolonged exposure to asbestos.
 However, it’s far from the only one.
-The carcinogen has been known to cause a number of cancers, mostly from inhaling friable (i.e., easily crumbled) fibers.
-Today, clear links have been established to cancers, like:
+Researchers discovered the link between asbestos and several other cancers.
+Dangerous exposure happens from inhaling friable (i.e., easily crumbled) fibers.
+Today, medical professionals have drawn clear links to the following cancers:

 - Lung cancer